“Kobe, tell me how my ass tastes”

 After the Lakers lost the 2008 NBA Finals to the Boston Celtics, Shaq, in a recorded freestyle rap (see below) leaned into the narrative that Kobe couldn’t win without him (Shaq) by rapping, “Kobe, tell me how my ass tastes.”

-“Kobe, tell me how my ass tastes.”
+“Tell me how my ass tastes.”

-You do you.
 But, do so knowing that the choice to relegate personal responsibility is 1000x more “root-level” than allowing heroes to live rent-free in your head.

-It’s full-on cognitive lock.
+It’s full-on cognitive lockdown.

-Tail, Meet Dog
+Final Thought: Tail Meet Dog

-A final thought.
 Elon Musk is regularly cited as the gift that keeps giving in terms of prodigiousness of invention, master of industry and contributor to the quality of life that we live.

 It begs the question.
 Is Musk a product of American society, or the other way around?

-Put another way, if Musk had never been allowed to come to America, would he still have become Mr. PayPal, Tesla, SpaceX, etc. in his native South Africa, or as a European or Chinese emigrant?
+Put another way, if Musk had never been allowed to come to America, would he still have become Mr. PayPal, Tesla, SpaceX, etc. in his native South Africa, or as a European or Chinese immigrant?

 Similarly, in an America devoid of Musk, would a commensurate alternative to Tesla and SpaceX have emerged anyway?